A note on thermomechanical coupling effects in the indentation of pseudoelastic shape memory alloys: Thermal Effects during Adiabatic Indentation

 \subsection{Adiabatic Indentation vs.\ Isothermal Indentation}

 We carry out a comparative analysis to highlight the changes induced by the adiabatic condition with reference to the isothermal condition.
-Key quantities characterizing the indentation behavior are assessed, namely the hysteresis loop area $A_\text{hys}$, the volume of the transformed region $V_\text{tr}$, and the indentation hardness $H$.
-We investigate how these characteristic quantities vary with initial temperature $T_0$ across different indentation depths $\delta$.
-Specifically, we consider the temperature range of $283 \leq T_0 \leq 323$ K. The problem setup and the material parameters are the same as those in Section~\nameref{sec-analcoup}.
-Since the problem is now scale-independent, the findings remain the same regardless of the spatial scale of the analysis, defined by the indenter radius $R$.
-Therefore, all results are presented in a normalized format.
-As previously, the indenter radius $R$ is selected as the normalization parameter.
+Key quantities characterizing the indentation behavior are assessed, namely the hysteresis loop area $W^\text{hys}$, the volume of the transformed region $V^\text{tr}$, and the indentation hardness $H$.
+We investigate how these characteristic quantities vary with initial temperature $T_0$ across different indentation depths~$\delta$.
+Specifically, we consider the temperature range of $283 \leq T_0 \leq 323$ K (note that this parametric study is roughly equivalent to fixing the initial temperature $T_0$ and changing the equilibrium temperature $T_\text{t}$).
+The problem setup and the material parameters are the same as those in Section~\nameref{sec-analcoup}.
+Since the problem is now scale-independent, the findings remain the same regardless of the spatial scale.
+Nevertheless, to generalize the findings and to emphasize relative trends over magnitudes, the new quantities are reported in a normalized format.
+For this purpose, we introduce the reference volume $V^\text{nom}=2/3 \pi (a^\text{nom})^3$, representing the volume of a hemisphere with the nominal contact radius $a^\text{nom}$.
+The value of $V^\text{nom}$ corresponding to the maximum indentation depth $\delta_\text{max}$ is used as the scaling factor for the transformed volume $V^\text{tr}$.
+This normalization yields a scale-invariant measure that characterizes the extent of the transformed material relative to a hypothetical deformation zone beneath the indenter.
+Notice that in computing the hysteresis loop area $W^\text{hys}$ from the normalized indentation load--depth ($P/A_\text{max}^\text{nom}$--$\delta/R$) response, the scaling factor $R A_\text{max}^\text{nom}$ comes out naturally.